top of page

 Erma Bombeck

 She went to work for the local newspaper as a copygirl while still in high school.
-When Shirley Temple came to Dayton for the premiere of "Since You Went Away", Erma interviewed her as one sixteen year old to another and the story was published on the feature page.
-Erma received $10 and the newspaper staff award for feature of the week.
+When Shirley Temple came to Dayton for the premiere of "Since You Went Away," Erma interviewed her as one sixteen-year-old to another, and the story was published on the feature page.
+Erma received $10 and the newspaper's staff award for feature of the week.
 Determined to attend college, she began working two jobs in order to save enough for books and tuition.
 She studied English at the University of Dayton, working part time as a copygirl and reporter at the Dayton Journal Herald.
 Shortly after graduation in 1949 she married William Lawrence Bombeck.
 She left the newspaper to raise a family.

-In 1955 the Bombecks moved to Centerville, Ohio.
-“That’s when I used to sit at the kitchen window, year after year, watching women like Ruth Gordon, Anne Morrow Lindbergh and Golda Meir carving out their own careers,” she said.
+In 1955, the Bombecks moved to Centerville, Ohio.
+“That’s when I used to sit at the kitchen window, year after year, watching women like Ruth Gordon, Anne Morrow Lindbergh, and Golda Meir carving out their own careers,” she said.
 “I decided that it wasn’t fulfilling to clean chrome faucets with a toothbrush.
 At 37, I decided it was my time to strike out.”
 When her last child started school in 1964, she approached the editor of the local weekly newspaper and asked if she could write a humor column.
-She was hired for $3 a week and wrote her columns in her cramped bedroom, the typewriter balanced on a plank suspended between a couple of cinder blocks.
+She was hired for $3 a week and wrote her columns in her cramped bedroom, the typewriter balanced on a plank suspended between cinder blocks.

 bottom of page